 The pattern would repeat itself – happy, walk a bit, hideous heat, horrible stomach pains, desperately scanning the environment for a toilet, pain goes.

-I was pretty sure the culprit was the moussaka I’d eaten at one of the many budget restaurants in the Plaka Athens, a few days earlier.
-Possibly far-fetched but I was convinced some deadly amoeba was still in my system and fighting to get out.
+I was pretty sure the culprit was the moussaka I’d eaten at one of the many budget restaurants in the Plaka in Athens, a few days earlier.
+Perhaps correct, possibly far-fetched but I was convinced some deadly amoeba was still in my system and fighting to get out.

 At the time of ‘dining’, the moussaka was sitting in one of those bain-maries in an outdoor restaurant, which was cheek-by-jowl with several other outdoor eateries.